 Here again the TaoTronics punches way above its weight class, taking the third step on the podium with a score of 7 out of 10.

-The TaoTronics active noise cancellation is great, in fact it's on par with the analogous technology used in the $350 Bose QuietComfort 35 II.
-However, the actual earpiece of the TaoTronics is a bit more porous than that of the Bose, which forces the noise cancellation to work harder.
+The TaoTronics active noise cancellation is great.
+In fact, it's almost comparable to that of the top models in this metric.
+However, the actual earpiece of the TaoTronics is a bit more porous than those of the higher-priced models, which forces the noise cancellation to work harder.
 This results in just a few more cackles and squeaky chair noises making their way into your ear, albeit at a much lower and muffled volume.
 This also means that if you turn the active noise cancellation off a good amount of ambient noise can sneak through the headphones.
 When compared to other models in the same price range, like the Mpow, the TaoTronics is light years ahead, seeming like an impenetrable cone of silence in comparison.
 Here again, the TaoTronics provides 80% of the performance of models that cost five times as much.

 This is one area where the TaoTronics does fail to perform above its price rane, earning an average score of 6 out of 10.